Cloud computing for startups: scaling your business quickly

 index

-• Global Reach: Deploy applications worldwide with minimal latency using cloud providers’ global networks.
+• Global reach: Deploy apps worldwide using cloud providers’ data centers.

 “The cloud is not just a technology; it’s a business model.” — Marc Benioff, CEO of Salesforce